localhost/NinjaTracker/readme.txt

   E0-FE Slide with speed highbyte 00-1E, right side is speed lowbyte FF    Jump, right side is destination, not to be entered directly from
         a command

 Vibrato continues indefinitely.
 For a delay before vibrato starts, a delayed arpeggio step can be used.

-When slide reaches target pitch, it jumps to the last arpeggio-step, normal or delayed, that was executed before the slide started.
+When slide reaches target pitch, it jumps to the last 'set waveform'-step executed before the slide started.

 Pulse table left side values: